sabamdarif/termux-desktop/README.md

 - `setup-termux-desktop --remove / -r` _To Remove Termux Desktop_
   <br>

-- `setup-termux-desktop --local-config / -config` _Start the installation from pre made config file_ > Each time you install the desktop environment or made some changes using the script it write all your config to the `/data/data/com.termux/files/usr/etc/termux-desktop/configuration.conf` file.
-Copy that somewhere else, so next time when you want to install the desktop environment with that old config all you have to do `setup-termux-desktop --local-config /path/to/configuration.conf`
+- `setup-termux-desktop --local-config / -config` _Start the installation from a pre-made config file_ > Each time you install the desktop environment or make some changes using the script it writes all your config to the `/data/data/com.termux/files/usr/etc/termux-desktop/configuration.conf` file.
+Copy that somewhere else, so next time when you want to install the desktop environment with that old config all you have to do is `setup-termux-desktop --local-config /path/to/configuration.conf`
   <br>

-- `setup-termux-desktop --debug` **(At The Start)** _To generate a log file for any of the above command_
+- `setup-termux-desktop --debug` **(At the start)** _To generate a log file for any of the above commands_
     - `setup-termux-desktop --debug --install` _To create a log of whole installation process_

 </details>